TerraformPilot

 Terraform for Confidential Computing: Deploy Nitro Enclaves and TEEs on AWS

 Deploy confidential computing with Terraform on AWS.
-Provision Nitro Enclaves for data-in-use protection, configure KMS attestation policies, and isolate sensitive AI workloads.
+Provision Nitro Enclaves for data-in-use protection, configure KMS attestation policies

 Confidential computing protects data while it's being processed — not just at rest or in transit.
 Gartner highlights it as a 2026 strategic trend as sensitive AI and analytics workloads move to shared cloud infrastructure.
 AWS Nitro Enclaves provide hardware-isolated environments where even AWS operators can't access your data during processing.